fallmx/restaurant-app/README.md

 # restaurant-app

 A website to rate restaurants.
-The goal is that you can
+You can

 - see restaurants on a map,

-- filter/order restaurants by text, categories, ratings etc.,

-- see and like their ratings and make a new rating,

-- follow other users who make ratings and see their ratings on a feed.

-Right now you can

-- see restaurants on a map,
+- rate restaurants,

 - filter/order restaurants by text and ratings,

-- see and like their ratings and make a new rating,
+- view ratings made by a user,

+- like ratings,

 - add new restaurants as an admin.